Magken/ember-app/Fixes/session-persistence-fixes.md

    - Close browser completely
    - Reopen browser and navigate to app
    - Verify session is recovered

+### Conversation Cache Tests
+1. **Tab Switch Test**
+   - Open a conversation in one tab
+   - Switch to another tab
+   - Return to the conversation tab
+   - Verify messages load instantly (no "Loading conversation...")

+2. **Page Reload Test**
+   - Open a conversation
+   - Reload the page
+   - Verify conversation loads from cache
+   - Verify messages are preserved

+3. **New Message Test**
+   - Send a message in one tab
+   - Switch to another tab
+   - Return to the conversation
+   - Verify new message is visible

 ### Cache Management Tests
 1. **Returning User Test**